Tushar1235/store-backend-api/README.md

 # Store Backend

 Store Backend is a comprehensive Spring Boot project developed using Java 17, Spring Security, and Spring Data JPA.
 The application serves as the backend for an e-commerce site, providing essential features for managing categories, products, users, carts, and orders.
-It employs security measures like Basic Authentication and JWT Authentication, offers Swagger documentation, and supports the upload of product images.
+It employs security measures like Basic Authentication and JWT Authentication, offers Swagger documentation, supports the upload of product images, and implements Ehcache for caching.

 ## Features